 Such an ambitious agenda has proved productive, according to Temple.
 "The $15 figure has introduced clarity and it shows that even $10.10 is a modest proposal," he said.
 "If workers are saying they need $15 an hour to make ends meet that it puts even more pressure on Congress to stop dragging their feet on a modest raise to $10.10 an hour."

-The $15 figure has even proven to be a realistic goal for localities throughout the country.
-A $15 an hour initiative in SeaTac, Wash., for instance, was approved by voters in Nov., as CNN Money reported.
+The number has even proven to be a realistic goal for localities throughout the country.
+A $15-an-hour initiative in SeaTac, Wash., for instance, was approved by voters in Nov., as CNN Money reported.
 The plan took effect on Jan.
 1 for the hospitality and transportation workers in the city whose economy is tied to the Seattle-Tacoma International Airport.
 (The measure has since been struck down for employees working inside the airport itself, as the building is located in the jurisdiction of another city, Port of Seattle.)

 'Indexing' the minimum wage

-In a generation, however, even $15-an-hour might be deemed an insufficient figure for the minimum wage as prices fluctuate.
+In a generation, however, even $15-an-hour could be deemed an insufficient figure for the minimum wage.
 And so in a bid to avoid having to constantly update the minimum wage, 11 states and Washington D.C. have adopted a method known as "indexing" the minimum wage.
 Through such a policy the minimum wage is increased annually by the same percentage that the state Consumer Price Index (CPI) – the average price paid for goods and services – has gone up in-state.

 "As a result these states don't have to deal with the problem anymore and consumers' purchasing power is protected," explained Cooper, of the EPI.
 "If there's a growing trend it's a recognition that as low-wage jobs make up a bigger share of the economy the government can't afford to allow the minimum wage to stay flat as cost of living goes up," added Temple, from NELP.